The classic, internationally award-winning novel-in-verse that continues to astonish readers around the world…

 A brave young girl.
-An eccentric, subterranean creature.
+An eccentric, underground creature.
+A secret map.
 A bizarre lottery.
-A secret map.
 An alien invasion.
 A sport that brings together the finer points of cricket, swimming, and chess.
-Zorgamazoo is about all this and more!
+Zorgamazoo is about all this—and more.

 “A natural descendant of the works of Dr. Seuss and Roald Dahl, while hewing close to the droll atmospherics of Edward Gorey and Lemony Snicket.” —Booklist (starred review; top ten debut of 2008)

 “Infectious, contagious, sublime.” —The Globe and Mail